RegressionAndOtherStoriesJulia/ROSStanPluto.jl/README.md

 To (locally) use this project, do the following:

-Select and download ROSStanPluto.jl from [RegressionAndOtherStoriesJulia](https://github.com/RegressionAndOtherStoriesJulia/), e.g. to clone it to the `~/.julia/dev/ROSStanPluto` directory:
+Download ROSStanPluto.jl from [RegressionAndOtherStoriesJulia](https://github.com/RegressionAndOtherStoriesJulia/), e.g. to clone it to the `~/.julia/dev/ROSStanPluto` directory:

 ```Julia
 $ cd ~/.julia/dev